v923z/micropython-ulab/docs/ulab-change-log.md

+Wed, 16 Oct 2019

+version 0.20

+    Added flip function to numerical.c, and moved the size function to linalg.
+In addition, size is a function now, and not a method.

 Tue, 15 Oct 2019

 version 0.19

-    added determinant to linalg.c

-Tue, 15 Oct 2019

-version 0.181

-    fixed roll in numerical.c: it can now accept the axis=None keyword argument
+    fixed roll in numerical.c: it can now accept the axis=None keyword argument, added determinant to linalg.c

 Mon, 14 Oct 2019